 He has also served on several other committees including the AACR NextGen Transformative Grants Scientific Review Committee and the Clinical and Translational Cancer Research Grants Scientific Review Committee.

-Ribas has been a member of the national Blue Ribbon Panel Working Group.
+Dr. Ribas has been a member of the national Blue Ribbon Panel Working Group.
 He is an elected member of the Royal Academy of Medicine of Catalonia and the American Society of Clinical Investigation.
 Among many professional honors, he received the AACR-CRI Lloyd J. Old Award in Cancer Immunology in 2018; and the Lila and Murray Gruber Memorial Cancer Research Award and Lectureship from the American Academy of Dermatology, the Giants of Cancer Care Award from OncLife, and the R35 Outstanding Researcher Award from the National Cancer Institute, all in 2015.
 He also received the AACR Richard and Hinda Rosenthal Award in 2014, the Outstanding Researcher Award from the Society for Melanoma Research in 2013, the Mary Kay Ash Foundation Award in 2007, and the Junior Researcher Award from the Melanoma Research Foundation in 2005.
+In 2020, he was elected a Fellow of the AACR Academy.

 Dr. Ribas holds an honorary doctorate from the University of Buenos Aires.